resilient-http/resilient.js/README.md

 ### resilient.Client(resilient)

-Creates a new resilient HTTP public API client
+Creates a new resilient HTTP client with public API

 Useful to provide encapsulation to the resilient API and expose only the HTTP client (the common interface the developers want to consum)